 - The data excludes overtime.

-- The 2018 average earnings were calculated using the Consumer Price Index re-based to 2012 values.
-Data from years prior to 2018 were updated as well and will differ from what was reported in previous reports.
+- The 2019 average earnings were calculated using the Consumer Price Index re-based to 2012 values.
+This method matches the one used for the previous report in which all data prior to 2018 were updated as well according to current method.

-- Issues of The State of Canada’s Forests prior to 2018 calculated real average earnings using GDP at market prices as the measure of inflation.
-In this report, the Consumer Price Index (including volatile commodities) was used again because it is a better indicator of the spending power of Canadians.
+- Issues of The State of Canada’s Forests: Annual Report prior to 2018 calculated real average earnings using GDP at market prices as the measure of inflation.
+More recent issues of The State of Canada’s Forests: Annual Report use the Consumer Price Index (including volatile commodities) because it is a better indicator of the spending power of Canadians.

 - Date modified: